George Best: Death

 Gates of Belfast City Hall soon after Best's death, Another view.

 Best continued to drink and was sometimes seen at his local pub in Surbiton, London.
 On 3 October 2005, he was admitted to intensive care at the private Cromwell Hospital in London, suffering from a kidney infection caused by the side effects of immuno-suppressive drugs used to prevent his body from rejecting his transplanted liver.
 On 27 October, newspapers stated that Best was close to death and had sent a farewell message to his loved ones.
-Close friends in the game visited his bedside to make their farewells, including Rodney Marsh, and the two other members of the "United Trinity", Bobby Charlton and Denis Law.
+Close friends in the game visited his bedside to make their farewells, including Rodney Marsh, Bobby Charlton and Denis Law.

-On 20 November, the tabloid News of the World published a picture of Best, at his own request, showing him in his hospital bed with jaundice, along with a warning about the dangers of alcohol with his message: ‘Don't die like me’.
+On 20 November, the tabloid News of the World published a picture of Best, at his own request, showing him in his hospital bed with jaundice, along with a warning about the dangers of alcohol with his message: 'Don't die like me'.
 In the early hours of 25 November 2005, treatment was stopped; later that day he died, aged 59, as a result of a lung infection and multiple organ failure.

 Tributes were paid to Best from around the world, including from arguably three of the greatest football players ever, Pelé, Diego Maradona and Johan Cruyff.
+British prime minister Tony Blair described him as "probably the most naturally gifted footballer of his generation, one of the greatest footballers the UK has ever produced".
 Maradona commented: "George inspired me when I was young.
 He was flamboyant and exciting and able to inspire his teammates.
 I actually think we were very similar players – dribblers who were able to create moments of magic."
-Fellow Manchester United legend Eric Cantona gave a eulogy to Best: "I would love him to save me a place in his team, George Best that is, not God."
+Fellow Manchester United legend Eric Cantona also paid tribute, saying: "I would love him to save me a place in his team, George Best that is, not God."
+At Best's funeral, the Duke of York sent white roses bearing a message which described him as "an inspirational footballer from Northern Ireland whose skills captured the imagination of fans from around the world".

 The Premier League announced that a minute's silence would be observed before all Premier League games to be held over the weekend of his death; however, at many grounds a minute's applause broke out in his honour.
 The first match at Old Trafford after Best's death was a League Cup tie against West Bromwich Albion, the club against which he made his debut for Manchester United in 1963.
 The match, which United won, was preceded by tributes from former teammate Sir Bobby Charlton.
 Best's son, Calum, former teammates and surviving members from the West Brom team which he played against in his debut all joined the current United squad on the pitch for a minute's silence.
 During this, fans in every seat held aloft pictures of Best, which were given out before the match.